 While the exact effects of low cholesterol on health are still being studied, researchers are concerned about how low cholesterol appears to negatively affect mental health.

-An older Duke University study of healthy young women found that those with low cholesterol were more likely to have symptoms of depression and anxiety.
+An 1999 Duke University study of healthy young women found that those with low cholesterol were more likely to have symptoms of depression and anxiety.
 Researchers suggest that because cholesterol is involved in making hormones and vitamin D, low levels may affect the health of your brain.
 Vitamin D is important for cell growth.
 If brain cells aren’t healthy, you may experience anxiety or depression.
-The connection between low cholesterol and mental health still is not completely understood and is being researched.
+The connection between low cholesterol and mental health still isn’t completely understood and is being researched.

 A 2012 study presented at the American College of Cardiology Scientific Sessions found a possible relationship between low cholesterol and cancer risk.
 The process that affects cholesterol levels could affect cancer, but more research is needed on the topic.